Tereshaa/Tereshaa/README.md

 ## About Me
-I am a passionate Software Engineer, Web Developer, and AI Enthusiast currently on a journey of continuous learning and exploration.
+I am a passionate Software Engineer, Web Developer, and AI-ML-DS Enthusiast currently on a journey of continuous learning and exploration.
 My academic background is in Computer Science and Engineering, and I thrive on expanding my expertise in various domains.

 ## What I'm Up To
 - 🔭 I'm currently focusing on advanced web development techniques.